 Captain Joseph Ackerman lit the light for the first time on October 1, 1883, a ceremony he would repeat many times during his twenty-one years of service at the rock-rimmed cast-iron tower.
 The forty-eight-foot-tall conical tower consists of five levels and rests atop a circular iron pier, which is twenty feet high with a diameter of thirty feet and was filled with cement and sunk in seven-and-a-half feet of water.
 The first level, with a diameter of eighteen feet, served as a combination kitchen/dining room/living room.
 Bedrooms were located on the next two levels, while the fourth level was split into two rooms, a bedroom and a small storeroom.
-The fifth level house the mechanism for striking the fog bell, and the decagonal lantern room topped it all off.
+The fifth level housed the mechanism for striking the fog bell, and the decagonal lantern room topped it all off.

 The only surviving caisson-style lighthouse on the Hudson River, Tarrytown Lighthouse housed a fourth-order Fresnel lens, which originally exhibited a fixed white light characteristic from a focal plane of fifty-six feet.
 The characteristic was switched to fixed red on September 30, 1893, and then in 1902, it was changed to flashing red through the installation of a different Fresnel lens.

 General Motors enlarged its automobile plant along the river in 1923, altering the course of the Pocantico River.
 Slowly, the east shore of the Hudson River expanded westward until only fifty feet separated the lighthouse from the shoreline.